 Champlain acquires a punch-card computer.

-The Clarence Morgan home on South Willard Street is purchased and becomes Cushing Hall.
+The Bigelow family home on South Willard Street is purchased and becomes Cushing Hall.

 The College builds a wing onto the north end of Freeman Hall to house a student lounge and a 90-seat lecture room.
 The wing is soon expanded to provide additional laboratory and classroom space.